Contact Info

 Provide disability access

-- Consider that deaf/hard of hearing communities may need to lip read; wearing masks that are not transparent will hinder the ability to lip read.
-Accommodations such as face shields with social distancing should be in place and staff should be trained on these practices.
+- Consider that deaf/hard of hearing communities may need to lip read; if people wear masks that are not transparent it would hinder the ability to lip read.

 - Think about factors for access before guests reach the site.
 Can they call from the parking lot or transit stop?
 How can they be confident in advance that their needs will be met?